hyaliyun/Google-Docs/website/learn/global_objects/eval/index.md

 ### Exceptions

-Throws any exception that occurs during evaluation of the code, including {{jsxref("SyntaxError")}} if `script` fails to be parsed as a script.
+Throws any exception that occurs during evaluation of the code, including  if `script` fails to be parsed as a script.

 ## Description